-- 2.2.
-Remove yeast packet from under the lid of cider mix (if necessary).
+- 2.3.
+Remove yeast packet from under the lid of your cider mix.

-- 2.5.
-Pour this "must" into the fermenter.
-Bring the volume of the fermenter up to the 8.5-quart mark by adding more water.
+- 2.6.
+Pour the “must” into the fermenter.
+Bring the volume of the fermenter up to the 8.5-quart mark by adding more water, then add your pureed fruit.
 Mix thoroughly.
-Read the thermometer and wait until the temperature of the must is between 64°- 86° F before adding the yeast.
+Read the thermometer and wait until the temperature of the must is between 64°- 82° F before adding the yeast.

 Some people prefer still cider (non carbonated), for this you will need to skip step 4 and step 7.
 For everyone else, we need to add carbonation.
 It’s normal for this natural carbonating process to create a small amount of yeast sediment at the bottom of each bottle.
 This step should take about 45 minutes.